Affair of Agbeluvoe: Engagement

 Many of the German soldiers reportedly took off their uniforms, threw down their guns and ran into the bush at the sight of the British ambush.
 The remaining Germans retreated northwards to Agbeluvoe where further fighting ensued, in which Pfähler was killed.
 A German prisoner wrote an account in September, which described the German force at Agbeluvoe as two companies of local soldiers, commanded by Pfähler.
 An attempt to break through the "I" Company road and rail block collapsed when the Togolese troops refused orders and then began shooting in all directions.
 Six Germans were killed including Pfähler, after which the troops fled; the remnants failed to contact Kamina and news of the disaster was eventually delivered by a German train driver who had been fired on at Agbeluvoe.

 Next morning Baron Cordelli von Fahnenfeldt, who had designed the wireless station at Kamina and the German explosives expert were captured; the column set off for Agbeluvoe, no news having arrived from "I" Company.
-Slight opposition was met half way to the station and much abandoned equipment was found.
+Slight opposition was met halfway to the station and much abandoned equipment was found.
 Firing was heard until about 1 mi from Agbeluvoe, where most of the c.
 200 German troops from the trains were found to have been captured, along with two trains, wagons, a machine-gun, rifles and much ammunition.
 The Germans who escaped proved too demoralised to conduct demolitions and 30 mi of track were taken undamaged.
 The British lost six killed and 35 wounded, some of whom had injuries which raised suspicions that the Germans had used soft-nosed bullets, which was later discovered to have been partly true, as some hurriedly incorporated reservists had used their civilian hunting ammunition.